 Question 6.
 What are the following and where do you find them in animal body.

-Answer: Are cells of cartilage
+Answer: The cells of cartilage are called chondrocytes.

 (c) Ciliated epithelium: